bumatic/PyCatFlow/README.md

 ## Credits & License

-PyCatFlow was conceptualized by Marcus Burkhardt and implemented by Herbert Natta ([@herbertmn](https://github.com/herbertmn)).
+PyCatFlow was conceptualized by Marcus Burkhardt and implemented in collaboration with Herbert Natta ([@herbertmn](https://github.com/herbertmn)).
 It is inspired by the Rankflow visualization tool develped by Bernhard Rieder.

 **Cite as:** Marcus Burkhardt, and Herbert Natta.
 2021.
 “PyCatFlow: A Python Package for Visualizing Categorical Data over Time”.
 Zenodo. https://doi.org/10.5281/zenodo.5531785.